CPI(M) branch secretary stabbed to death in Kerala's Thrissur | Headlines

 CPI(M) branch secretary stabbed to death in Kerala's Thrissur

 Communist Party of India (Marxist) Puthussery branch secretary PU Sanoop (26) was allegedly stabbed to death by a group of men in Kerala's Thrissur district.
-As per the police, three other CMI (M) activists also sustained injuries in the attack that took place on Monday night.
+As per the police, three other CPI (M) activists also sustained injuries in the attack that took place on Sunday night.

 Also Read: Marxist party stages protest, demands withdrawal of farm bills